YuvalSchwartz5/Implementing-server-using-flask/README.md

 Plans for the future:
-1. Adding more tests of edge cases that would be done generically 2.Testing the messages that are stored after operations are done
+1. Adding more tests of edge cases that would be done generically
+2. Testing the messages that are stored after operations are done
 3. Using a database to store the data